 ACU has prioritised research intensification.
 The work within our faculties and institutes tackles enduring and pressing issues in society, in Australia, and around the world.
-The following institutes are linked to the Faculty of Health Sciences, and provide opportunities for research collaboration.
+The Nursing Research Institute is linked to the School of Nursing, Midwifery and Paramedicine and provides opportunities for research collaboration.